Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/pypi_exercise.md

 - Upload the build artifacts to TestPyPI.
 - Go to TestPyPI and view the package which has been uploaded.
-- Take a screenshot of the TestPyPI webpage which displays your package.

 ## Step 7 - Testing the deployed package